apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 Creating Instances
 ------------------

-Instance are usually created from a template.
+Instance are usually created from a Template.
 Users can also create blank Instances.
-A blank Instance is a virtual machine without an OS template.
+A blank Instance is a virtual machine without an OS Template.
 Users can attach an ISO file and install the OS from the CD/DVD-ROM.

 .. note::